kevintruong/til/Scheduling,-Part-2:-Scheduling-Processes:-Algorithms.md

 # Preemptive Shortest Job First (PSJF)

-Preemptive shortest job first is like shortest job first but if a new job comes in with a shorter runtime than the total runtime of the process, run that.
+Preemptive shortest job first is like shortest job first but if a new job comes in with a shorter runtime than the total runtime of the current job, it is run instead.
 (If it is equal like our example our algorithm can choose).
-The scheduler uses the total runtime of the process, if you want the shortest _remaining_ time left, that is a variant of PSJF called Shortest Remaining Time First.
+The scheduler uses the _total_ runtime of the process.
+If you want the shortest _remaining_ time left, that is a variant of PSJF called Shortest Remaining Time First (SRTF).

 ![](http://i.imgur.com/QvoX7Ia.png)